 - Frios Gourmet Pops- Fresh, Frozen, Gourmet Popsicles

 Insider Tips About McKinney Texas

 Look for the tiny door on the Downtown Square.
-This tiny door is one of my favorite insider secrets on the Downtown McKinney Square!
-If you keep your eyes open on one of the corners you’ll see a small door with stained glass just at the height of your shoes.
-An artist installed this artwork to remind those who were looking that there is always something to see if we’ll just pay attention.
-Let me know if you find this door when you walk the square here okay?
+This tiny door is one of my favorite insider secrets on Downtown McKinney Square!
+If you keep your eyes open on one of the corners, you’ll see a small door with stained glass just at the height of your shoes.
+An artist installed this artwork to remind those looking that there is always something to see if we’ll pay attention.
+Let me know if you find this door when you walk the square here, okay?

-The UNIQUE letters are currently located in Mitchell Park and make a perfect photo to commemorate your visit.
+The UNIQUE letters are located in Mitchell Park and make a perfect photo to commemorate your visit.
 The City of McKinney launched the #IAMUNIQUEBYNATURE campaign to define the city’s image for our residents, businesses, and visitors.
-It speaks to the inherent uniqueness and embodies the spirit of community in McKinney, Texas.
+It speaks to the inherent uniqueness and embodies the community spirit in McKinney, Texas.

-There is so much more to explore I HIGHLY encourage you to bring a friend or your family and come to find your favorite spots in McKinney, Texas.
-Be sure to come back and tell me what you loved most, won’t you?
+There is so much more to explore.
+I HIGHLY encourage you to bring a friend or your family and come to find your favorite spots in McKinney, Texas.
+Be sure to return and tell me what you love most, won’t you?